jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

 There are currently two plugins:

-- Charting: Courtesy of Infragistics - provides Category, Pie, Doughnut, Sparkline and Financial charts.
+- Charting: courtesy of Infragistics - provides Category, Pie, Doughnut, Sparkline and Financial charts.

-- Financial: Adds additional functionality of benefit only to advanced financial users.
+- Financial: adds additional functionality of benefit only to advanced financial users.

 #### Plugins Example
 To add a plugin you need to do the following 3 steps (using the `charts` plugin as an example):